erikleitch/climaxTestSuite/README.md

 ![ClusterFit](https://github.com/erikleitch/climaxTestSuite/blob/master/images/cluster_arnaud_fit.png)

-displaying the data, model, residuals and parameter constraints.
+displaying the data, model, residuals and parameter constraints.  *NB: this script uses data provided in the data directory, so this repository is sufficient to run the script*

 # <a name=mosaic_disp>Displaying mosaicked data</a>